alstat/QuranTree.jl/docs/src/man/data_processing.md

 Data Processing
 =====
 The goal of having a Quranic corpus is to study it computationally.
 As such, special utilities for further data preprocessing are necessary.
 QuranTree.jl offers functions for processing Arabic texts.
-These include, *character dediacritization* and *normalization*.
+These include, *character dediacritization* and *character normalization*.

 ## Character Dediacritization
 `dediac` works for both Arabic, Buckwalter and custom transliterations.